image descriprion

 Day 0: Arrival in Vancouver.

+Day 2 - We have our orientation for the park as a large group, then set off after packing our gear.
 You'll be wondering whether this is indeed a canoeing expedition as the two longest portages along the circuit are today.
 The portages are made easier by the use of specially designed carts which allow canoes and a some equipment to be wheeled between lakes.
 The first portage is to Kibbee Lake.
 Kibbee Lake is a short lake, only 2.4 km long.
 Just the ideal length to begin to work on technique and acclimatizing muscles.
 Our second portage (2 km) will take us to Indianpoint Lake.
 A short paddle will bring us to our campsite at Kruger Bay.

 3. Day 3 To Wolverine Bay